 [DAMONJ] "Well, if you really want to know…yes, I am.
 Is that a problem?"

-Now what to say?
+Now what should he say?
 He’d broached the subject, but without any idea where to go with it.
 He had to say SOMETHING.

 The reply had come quickly and felt probing.